McConnell warns GOP off Electoral College brawl in Congress

-In public remarks and private warnings on Tuesday, McConnell worked to push ahead to the Biden era and unite a fractured Republican Party ahead of the runoff elections that will determine Senate control.
+In public remarks and private warnings, McConnell worked to push ahead to the Biden eraand unite a fractured Republican Party ahead of the runoff electionsthat will determine Senate control.

 First, the Republican leader heaped praise on Trump’s “endless” accomplishments as he congratulated President-elect Joe Biden during a morning Senate speech.
 Then he pivoted, privately warning Republican senators away from disputing the Electoral College tally when Congress convenes in a joint session Jan.
 6 to confirm the results.